2bttns/2bttns/app/README.md

 # If you want to delete the dev-db database's data volume, run the following command:
 docker volume rm app_postgres-data-dev
 ```

-Note that these NPM scripts are just for convenience.
-You can manage the `dev-db` container manually using the docker/docker-compose CLI.

 ### Troubleshooting